pabs3745/pabs3745/README.md

 - 👋 Hi, I’m @pabs3745
-- 👀 I’m interested in python, bach scripting, web development
+- 👀 I’m interested in python, bash scripting, web development
 - 🌱 I’m currently learning BSc Computing and IT, Open University
 - 💞️ I’m looking to collaborate on pretty much everything
 - 📫 How to reach me: use my email address or find me on LinkIn